stantontcady/psyspy/README.md

 ```

 ####PVBus####
 Building upon the *Bus* class, PowerPy has a *PVBus* class intended strictly to be used for static load flow calculations.
 As the name implies, instances of the *PVBus* class represent constant power, constant voltage magnitude buses, i.e., generation buses, for the purposes of power flow computations.
 An instance of the *PVBus* class can be instantiated with the specified power output and voltage magnitude, as well as the initial voltage angle and shunt impedance and/or admittance.
-An example is given below.
+An example with the default arguments is given below (note that if *P* and *V* are not supplied, they will be defaulted to 0 and 1 per unit, respectively).

 ```python
 b2 = PVBus(P=None, V=None, theta0=None, shunt_z=(), shunt_y=())
 ```

 ####PQBus####
-Similar to the *PVBus* class, PowerPy PowerPy has a *PQBus* class that extends the basic *Bus* class and is intended strictly to be used for static load flow calculations.
+Similar to the *PVBus* class, PowerPy has a *PQBus* class that extends the basic *Bus* class and is intended strictly to be used for static load flow calculations.
 As the name implies, instances of the *PQBus* class represent constant real and reactive power load (or generation) buses for the purposes of power flow computations.
-An instance of the *PQBus* class can be instantiated with the specified real and reactive power draw (or generation if negative), as well as the initial voltage angle and shunt impedance and/or admittance.
-It should be noted that the *PQBus* class is simply a convenient wrapper around the standard *Bus* class with an *ConstantPowerLoad* class (see below for details) created and attached to the bus upon instantiation.
+An instance of the *PQBus* class can be instantiated with the specified real and reactive power draw (or generation, if negative), as well as the initial voltage angle and shunt impedance and/or admittance.
+It should be noted that the *PQBus* class is simply a convenient wrapper around the standard *Bus* class with an instance of the *ConstantPowerLoad* class (see below for details) created and attached to the bus upon instantiation.
 That is, the following two examples are equivalent with respect to the power flow analysis.

 ```python
 b3 = PQBus(P=None, Q=None, V0=None, theta0=None, shunt_z=(), shunt_y=())